+As well, in the Foreign Exchange Inspection Manual, the Ministry of Finance indicates focal points related to the development of internal control systems regarding CDD including verification at the time of transactions under the Act on Prevention of Transfer of Criminal Proceeds.
 In order to have operators fulfill their legal obligations, the Ministry of Finance prepares brochures describing outline of the report system and how to report, etc. The brochures, along with inspection manuals etc., are published on the Ministry's website.
 Furthermore, the Ministry holds briefing session on revision of inspection manuals for foreign currency exchanging operators and, together with the National Police Agency, sends them a document that requires thorough implementation of CDD including verification at the time of transactions and making STRs.
-If the implementation of the Act on Prevention of Transfer of Criminal Proceeds and the Foreign Exchange and Foreign Trade Act turned out to be insufficient during on-site inspection at operators, deficiencies would be pointed out and required to be improved.
+If the compliance of the Act on Prevention of Transfer of Criminal Proceeds and the Foreign Exchange and Foreign Trade Act turned out to be insufficient implementation during on-site inspection at operators, deficiencies would be pointed out and required to be improved.